-5.2.27 Based on acrotelm-catotelm contact observed within the study area and the total estimated excavation volumes, Table 2 provides details of the estimated volume split between these two layers for shallow and deep peat.
-In doing so, an average acrotelm depth of 0.09m has been applied across all scheme elements with the exception of Dalwhinnie junction, where this was distinctly and locally thicker at 0.20m.
+5.2.23 Based on acrotelm-catotelm contact observed within the study area and the total estimated excavation volumes, Table 2 provides details of the estimated volume split between these two layers for shallow and deep peat.
+In doing so, an average acrotelm depth of 0.15m has been applied across all Proposed Scheme elements.